Schisandra: planting, berry harvest and care

 • Schisandra is a deciduous Asian liana, very hardy.

-• It produces beautiful flowering, white or red, in late spring to early summer and, in autumn, edible berries, described as “five-flavoured”, with medicinal properties.
+• It produces beautiful flowering, white or red, in late spring to early summer, then in autumn edible berries, described as “five‑flavoured”, with medicinal properties.

 • It thrives in partial shade, sheltered from scorching sun, for example at the edge of woodland.

-• It needs soil that stays cool and moist, as it dislikes drought.
+• It needs soil that stays cool and moist, as it is intolerant of drought.

-• It can be trained to climb trees, and can also be guided over a pergola or a trellis…
+• You can train it to climb trees!
+You can also guide it over a pergola or a trellis…

 Difficulty

-Schisandra is a climbing plant native to Asia that produces beautiful red or white flowers in late spring.
-They are followed by edible berries, sometimes called ‘five-flavour berries’, which have many medicinal properties and are used in traditional Chinese medicine.
+Schisandra is a climbing plant of Asian origin that produces attractive red or white flowers in late spring.
+They are followed by edible berries, sometimes nicknamed “five-flavour berries”, which have many medicinal properties and are used in traditional Chinese medicine.
 They are also very decorative, forming clusters of rounded fruits in a vivid red!
-Several species are cultivated: notably Schisandra chinensis, the species most used for its berries, Schisandra grandiflora, which has elegant white flowers, and Schisandra rubriflora, with red flowers.
-They are vigorous lianas that you can train to climb trees, or lead over a pergola or a trellis… Schisandra is still relatively uncommon in gardens.
-It is not very well known.
+In cultivation several species are found: notably Schisandra chinensis, the species most used for its berries, Schisandra grandiflora, which bears elegant white flowers, and Schisandra rubriflora, with red flowers.
+They are vigorous lianas that you can train to climb trees, or guide onto a pergola, a trellis… Schisandra remains undercultivated in gardens and is not very well known.

-Schisandra prefers partial shade and should be sheltered from the sun during the hottest hours.
-Although it enjoys good light and tolerates dappled sun, it needs its base to be in shade.
-It prefers soil that stays cool and does not dry out.
-It is quite hardy, tolerating between -15 and -25 °C, depending on variety, which allows cultivation even in fairly cold regions.
-It requires very little care.
-It is robust and vigorous, and can reach up to 10 metres in height.
+Schisandra prefers partial shade and must be sheltered from the sun during the hottest hours of the day.
+Although it appreciates good light and tolerates dappled sun, it needs shade at its base.
+It prefers soils that remain cool and do not dry out.
+It is hardy, tolerating between -15 and -25 °C, depending on varieties, which allows cultivation even in fairly cold regions.
+It requires very little maintenance.
+It is robust and vigorous and can reach up to 10 metres in height.

 Botany